centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-clickhouse.md

 This stream connector is compatible with event bulking: it is able to send more that one event in each call to the Clickhouse REST API.

-To use this feature you must add the following parameter in your stream connector configuration.
+To use this feature you must add the **max_buffer_size** parameter in your stream connector configuration.

 ## Event format